 - Spoke hole offset is 2.8mm for the TR38 and HD38 rims and 2.6mm for the TR28, TR36 and HD36 rims.
 In general, rounding the long side spoke length down 0.5mm and short side up 0.5mm will work effectively.

-- We recommend DT Swiss Competition or Sapim Race spokes for riders wanting very durable, no hassle spokes.
+- We recommend Sapim Race spokes for riders wanting very durable, no hassle spokes.
 There are lighter options out there, but these are relatively inexpensive and the most reliable.
 These are all double butted so they will stretch out during building and maintain their tension better than a straight gauge spoke.
 Butted spokes go through an extra forging process than straight gauge spokes, so they are actually stronger in most relevant situations.
 They are also more elastic than straight gauge, so they tend to hold their tension and stay more true.
 Straight gauge 2mm spokes are too stiff and should not be used.

-- For aggressive riders, we strongly recommend the Sapim Race and DT Swiss Competition spokes.
+- For aggressive riders, we strongly recommend the Sapim Race spokes.
 You kick up more debris in the rear wheel and the larger diameter round spokes will hold up better from rock strikes.
 Bladed spokes are wider and thinner, so they are more vulnerable if you get debris in the wheel or a dropped chain.
 Bladed spokes should be inspected more often for damage and replaced as necessary.

 - Front wheels take far less abuse than rear wheels, therefore it makes sense to build a front wheel differently than the rear.
 Some might demand that the front and rear are the same, and in this case you should build the rear to the strength required for the rider, and the front will be left slightly heavier than it needs to be (in most cases).